vegaprotocol/vega/visor/visor-config.md

 <dd>

-Visor at it's core starts and manages processes of provided binaries.
+Visor starts and manages the processes of provided binaries.
-This alows to define maximum number of restarts in case that any of the processes has failed before the Visor process fails.
+This allows a user to define the maximum number of restarts in case any of the processes have failed before the Visor process fails.